-- Construction cost estimation and TCO calculations of various renovation scenarios for the purpose of scenario assessment; - Support the elaboration and financial engineering of the selected renovation scenario by providing: - Cost estimates, element quantities and budgets, MYMP/MYMBs and TCO calculations from coarse to fine, following the design as it becomes more detailed and adjustments are made; - MYMP/MYMBs (updating current projection, show projection per renovation scenario, fine tuning projections upon elaboration of a sustainable renovation design). - Support renovation provider selection with: - Control and review project budget estimates of renovation provider(s) (using IHRS baseline budget).
+- Construction cost estimation and TCO/Housing costs calculations of various renovation scenarios for the purpose of scenario assessment; - Support the elaboration and financial engineering of the selected renovation scenario by providing: - Cost estimates, element quantities and budgets, MYMP/MYMBs and TCO/ Housing costs calculations from initial to definitive, following the design as it becomes more detailed and as adjustments are made; - MYMP/MYMBs (updating current projection, show projection per renovation scenario, fine tuning projections upon elaboration of a sustainable renovation design). - · Support renovation provider selection with: - Reviews and assessments of the project budget estimates of candidate renovation provider(s) (using IHRS baseline budget).